The Bell Slip Sand Barren Preserve

 What Does This Sign at the Bell Slip Mean?

-The Our Outer Harbor Coalition is pleased to announce that the ECHDC and the Outer Harbor Buffalo Management Group which is the contractor in charge of outer harbor and Canalside events this summer has agreed with us that the Bell Slip needs protection.
-Many events including festivals and concerts are taking place this summer at the site of the former Pier Restaurant just adjacent to sensitive habitat at the Bell Slip.
+The Our Outer Harbor Coalition is pleased to announce that the ECHDC and the Outer Harbor Buffalo Management Group has agreed again this summer to help us protect the Bell Slip Conservation Area.
+Events including festivals and concerts are taking place this summer at the site of the former Pier Restaurant just adjacent to sensitive habitat at the Bell Slip.
 The organizations have agreed to help us limit parking and damage to the sand barren and emerging forest habitats by allowing us to post signs and when appropriate bring volunteers to the site during events.
 Stay tuned for upcoming volunteer activities.

 Thanks to this work crew for placing and maintaining signs at the Bell Slip Preserve during July 4 festivities.
 From left to right Lynda Schkneekloth, Ana Hernandez Balzak, Jonna Hamman, Margaret Wooster, Jajean Rose-Burney, and Jay Burney